-Under the project, there are 84 new 33/11 kV substations to be installed with modern equipment and technology.
-Most of the new substations will be of outdoor type, which typically requires about 0.40-0.50 acres of land.
-A typical 33/11 kV substation involves installation of 10/14 & 20/28 MVA transformers, installation of a control room, and installation of associated 33/11 kV feeders.
+Under the project, there are 90 new 33/11 kV substations to be installed by 31 December 2028 with modern equipment and technology.
+Most of the new substations will be of indoor type, which typically requires about 0.18-0.50 acres land.
+A typical 33/11 kV substation involves installation of 10/14 MVA or 20/28 MVA transformers, installation of 33kV bays, a control room, and installation of associated 33/11 kV feeders.

-In total 26.31 acres of land required for 84 substations and among them 23 substations land comprised of 9.71 acres is already purchased.
-The remaining 16.60 acres land will be purchased through willing buyer willing seller basis.
+According to the preliminary estimation, approximately 36 acres of land required for 90 nos.
+But till now 27.09 acres of land is finalized for proposed new substations and among them 4 substation's lands comprise of 1.609 acres is already purchased.
+Remaining 25.48 acres land will be purchased through willing buyer willing seller basis by PBS fund

 The proposed sites for substations are vacant at present and require development for power, water, access roads and drainage.
 The project site has to be raised to the level of 6 ft. (above highest flood level).
 The proposed project site is surrounded by a mix of agricultural land, Barren land, Ditches and small habitations.
-For new substations, some land has been purchased.
-All of the land will be purchased through "willing buyer seller" approaches by PBS fund.
+For new substations some land has been purchased.
+Majority of the land will be purchased through "willing buyer and willing seller" approaches.

-The project will upgrade/modernize the capacities of 32 nos.
+The project will upgrade/modernize the capacities of 49 nos.
 33/11 kV existing substations within the timeline.
 Upgrading work involves increasing the capacity of transformers by installation of new (or replacement of existing) transformers, installation of bays, construction and renovation of existing control rooms, and installation of associated feeders.
-All work will be done within the premises of the existing substations.
-Works for upgrading and modernizing of the existing substations will be limited within the boundary of the existing substation area and will be similar in nature to the works at new substations albeit limited in scope.

-The project will involve erection.
-The new 33 kV and 11 kV lines will be mostly aligned along the ROW of existing rural roads although some sections may need to pass thorough agricultural or plantation areas; alignments will be determined following detailed line survey by contractors.
+The project will involve construction, up-gradation and conversion of distribution lines of 26,222 km distribution lines, 90nos. of 33/11 kV new sub-stations, augmentation of 49 nos. existing substation, 11 sets of rivers crossing tower, 11 sets of switching stations, 03 sets SCADA system, and 9000 nos. fault locator, 3678km line rehabilitation in flood prone-area.
+The new 33 kV and 11 kV lines will be mostly aligned along the RoW of existing rural roads although some sections may need to pass thorough agricultural or plantation areas; alignments will be determined following detailed line survey by contractors.

-The tentative commencement date of the project is 1 July 2023, and the estimated date of completion is 30 June 2028.
-Total cost of the project is estimated for 2028 is 555,353.35 Lakh BDT.
+The tentative commencement date of the project is 1st July 2024, and the estimated date of completion is 30 June 2029.
+The total cost of the project is estimated for 2029 is 9028989.20 Lakh BDT.